lrodrin/epi_predict/README.md

 - **colera_stp.R**: R script for analyzing spatial and temporal patterns of cholera outbreak data using `local Moran's I` and `Getis-Ord Gi*` approaches.
 - **covariates.R**: R script for processing covariates data.
 - **peste_data.R**: R script for processing black death outbreak data.
-- **peste_inla.dist.R**: R script for modelling the risk of black death outbreak expansion using R-INLA.
+- **peste_inla.dist.R**: R script for modelling and predict the risk of black death outbreak expansion using R-INLA.
-- **peste_inla.pred.R**: R script for predicting new locations of black death outbreak expansion using R-INLA.
+- ***peste_inla.pred.R (beta)***: R script for predicting new locations of black death outbreak expansion using R-INLA.

 ## Usage